Your Shih Tzu Pedigree

 Registrations: The American Kennel Club (AKC) maintains a database where your dog’s heritage is collected via stud book registration numbers.
 Further, many dogs and bitches registered with the AKC also have a corresponding DNA registration, as well as microchip information and other identifying data.
 When you acquire a puppy or adult, you should receive information concerning your dog’s registration.
 The availability of this information is one of the many important reasons to register your purebred Shih Tzu with the AKC.

-Pedigrees: If you purchase/adopt a Shih Tzu puppy from a member of the American Shih Tzu Club (ASTC), the ASTC member has agreed to supply you with a 3-generation pedigree for each puppy sold: http://americanshihtzuclub.org/code_of_ethics/.
+Pedigrees: If you purchase/adopt a Shih Tzu puppy from a member of the American Shih Tzu Club (ASTC), the ASTC member has agreed to supply you with a 3-generation pedigree for each puppy sold.
 Many breeders, as well as the AKC, offer additional generations of your dog’s pedigree beyond three.
 If you’ve been provided with an AKC registration application or AKC registration certificate for your dog, you will find information there on how to order his/her pedigree.
-You can view an example of an official AKC pedigree which includes generational and order information online at this location: http://www.akc.org/reg/AKCpedigree.cfm.
-As you will note from this example, AKC pedigrees list not only the registered names of your dog’s parentage and their corresponding identification registration numbers, but also the color of each individual dog underneath its registered name.
-In the Shih Tzu breed, the colors of blue, blue and white, liver, liver and white refer to the dog’s eye color and its nose, lips, and eye rim pigment as well as the color of its coat.
-You can find out more about Shih Tzu colors on the American Shih Tzu Club (ASTC) website: http://americanshihtzuclub.org/colors/; http://www.americanshihtzuclub.org/ill_head/.
 While the AKC offers the only Official pedigrees for its registry of purebred dogs, breeders/owners may provide you with a pedigree they’ve composed that may include a variety of additional information, such as individual Shih Tzu achievements not listed on an AKC Official Pedigree (more under Title prefixes and suffixes below).

 How To Read My Shih Tzu Pedigree: To read your Shih Tzu’s pedigree, you will need to follow a horizontal pattern, from left to right.
 A canine pedigree is unlike a human ancestral chart, where heredity is organized in a vertical family ‘tree’ format. *Your dog’s name should appear in the middle of the chart, at the far left margin.
 As you move to the right margin of the page, you will see line indentations above and below your dog’s name.
 Each indentation represents another generation behind your dog.
 Located at the first indentation, after your dog’s name, are his parents (sire/father on the line above; dam/mother on the line below).
 The next indentation after his parents would be his grandparents (grandsires/grandfathers) and grand dams/grandmothers.
 The next indentation would list great grandparents, and so on.
 The simple illustration of a 3-generation pedigree below will help you understand the general format of a dog’s ancestral chart or pedigree: